 - In your program, call racket_boot.
 The racket_boot function takes a pointer to a racket_boot_arguments_t for configuring the Racket instance.
-After zeroing out the racket_boot_arguments_t value (typicially with memset), only the following fields are required to be set: - exec_file a path to be reported by (find-system-path 'exec-file), usually argv[0] for the argv received by your program's main. - boot1_path a path to "petite.boot".
-Use a path that includes at least one directory separator. - boot2_path a path to "scheme.boot" (with a separator). - boot3_path a path to "racket.boot" (with a separator).
+After zeroing out the racket_boot_arguments_t value (typicially with memset), only the following fields are required to be set: - exec_file a path to be reported by (find-system-path 'exec-file), usually argv[0] for the argv received by your program's main. - boot1_path or boot1_data and boot1_len either a path to "petite.boot" or the content of "petite.boot" and its length in bytes.
+In the former case, use a path that includes at least one directory separator. - boot2_path or boot2_data and boot2_len either a path to "scheme.boot" (with a separator) or the content of "scheme.boot" and its length. - boot3_path or boot3_data and boot3_len either a path to "racket.boot" (with a separator) or the content of "racket.boot" and its length.